 Distributors in sectors that handle consumable products often must maintain records for multiple functions in order to demonstrate compliance with regulatory best practices.
 As per the modified FSMA rules, food and beverage distributors also have reporting obligations that must be met at regular intervals to maintain their qualification status.
 If a foodborne illness outbreak occurs or if the FDA has reason to believe an outbreak may occur at a certain facility, then this qualification may be revoked and only the process data which has been captured may prove either an error or that the noncompliant practices have been resolved.

 Records must be maintained for multiple processes, including the preventive and corrective controls mentioned previously.
 This data, along with hazard analyses and recall management policies, constitute the information required for food safety plan records that demonstrate compliance with FSMA regulations.
 Verification and validation tasks for certain parts of these practices will also need to be documented to provide total insight into the entire chain of compliance processes.
 Records submitted to the FDA must be informative and include all identifying data to allow verification of all information presented.

 An important factor in demonstrating compliance with food safety regulations is traceability of products in the case of recalls or suspected foodborne illness outbreaks.
-The lifecycles of these product batches can be traced to their origin points using the Enterprise Management Food & Beverage bundle.
+The lifecycles of these product batches can be traced to their origin points using the Sage X3 Food & Beverage bundle.
 Serialized product data allows food and beverage distributors to comply with regulatory agency requirements for tracking packages that were found to be tainted or were suspected of coming into contact with tainted batches.

 Download our free E-book to learn more about this solution and how it enables your supply chain processes to meet compliance.